mia-podgorski/Ant-Trap/proposal.md

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")

 Ant Trap is a game similar to snake where the user will control the ant and eat food to add more ants the the line.
 There will also be spider webs where the ant get get trapped and either end the game or be penalized.

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?

 Ant Trap will be created with Pygame and or arcade.
 I will create a game loop and a a feature to keep score.
 Imagies will be used to create a background and for the characters.
-The user will be able to control the ant maving it up, down, left, or right.
-The game will end whn the ant hits the boundries, the traps or itself.
+The user will be able to control the ant moving it up, down, left, or right.
+The game will end when the ant hits the boundries, the traps or itself.
 A message will display when the game is over.
 There will be food for the ant to collect and the number of ants will increaase it colides with the food.
-This is similar to a snake game; the only difference will be the traps.
+This is similar to a snake game; the difference will be the traps.
 I would like to be able to have multiple levels.
 I would like to create a mini game inside of this where if the ant is trap in the web than the user has to solve a maze to get out.

 ## If planning to combine 1051's final project with another course's final project, with which other course?
 And which aspect(s) of your proposed project would relate to 1051, and which aspect(s) would relate to the other course?